 Benefits of Soundproofing Between Walls

 As we are all aware, Noise pollution is stressful.
-Clearly, we have even labeled this problem like pollution.
+Clearly, we have even labelled this problem as pollution.
 Regarded as intrusive noise.
 People living near airports have sleepless nights as planes fly overhead.
 One of the most common questions we encounter is soundproofing between walls, followed by Soundproofing between floors.
 Many homeowners will buy their first apartment with the hope of a healthy, happy life.
-Only to discover that evening time in the complex is party time.
-A nightmare in the making causing friction between neighbors.
+Only to discover that evening time in the complex is party time—a nightmare in the making causing friction between neighbours.